amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_tool.md

 # Overview - AMD SMI tool

-AMD SMI tool is a command line utility that utilizes AMD SMI Library APIs to monitor AMD GPUs.
+AMD SMI tool is a command line utility that utilizes AMD SMI Library APIs to monitor and configure AMD GPUs.
 The tool is used to monitor AMD’s GPUs status in a virtualization environment in Linux host Operating Systems and Windows guest Operating Systems.
 The tool outputs GPU/driver information in plain text, in JSON, or in CSV formats while it can also show the info in the console or save to the specified output file.

 ## Folder structure